New drug to treat multiple sclerosis wins FDA approval

 The Food and Drug Administration approved a new drug to treat multiple sclerosis Tuesday.

 The drug, called Ocrevus, is approved for use against the most common form of MS - the relapsing-remitting type.
-It's also approved for primary progressive MS, a very aggressive form of the disease that affects 10 to 15 percent of MS patients.
+It's also the first drug specifically approved for primary progressive MS, a very aggressive form of the disease that affects 10 to 15 percent of MS patients.

 There are no approved treatments now for primary progressive MS, which causes steadily worsening symptoms.